Kora Kit – Workshops Participants

 • A chromatic clip-on tuner

-Budget Kora
+Student Kora

 This kora is aimed at anyone who is keen to start learning but really can’t afford one of our normal range.
 The quality is very high but it will not have the fine finish and tone of the more expensive models.

 It is a 21 string kora made with hardwood neck, handles, crossbar and bridge.
 The wood chosen will be based on availability at the time of manufacture.
 We use chrome Gotoh enclosed machine heads on all of our koras.
+There are no options on this kora.

 Delivery and Payment